-The Complex Weapons Innovation and Technology Partnership’s (CW ITP) biennial conference comes to the UK in 2023 and is being held at the Edinburgh International Conference Centre in Edinburgh 23rd to 25th of October.
+The Complex Weapons Innovation and Technology Partnership’s (CW ITP) biennial conference comes to the UK in 2023 and is being held in Edinburgh 23rd to 25th of October.

 Held every two years, the CW ITP Conference offers the opportunity to present the ongoing research projects from each of its Enduring Technology Areas, as well as its Dynamic and Disruptor projects.

 Delegates – often from academia, SMEs, large enterprises and the French and UK governments – will have the opportunity to:

 - Discover how to get involved in the CW ITP programme